 Basis of accounting refers to the point at which receipts and disbursements are recognized in the accounts and reported in the financial statements.
 The accompanying financial statements have been prepared using the economic resources measurement focus and the accrual basis of accounting, in accordance with accounting principles generally accepted in the United States of America applicable to governmental fiduciary funds.
-Receipts are recognized when earned, and expenditures are recognized when incurred.
+Receipts are recognized when earned, and deductions are recognized when incurred.
 The specific fund types included within the general classification of fiduciary funds are defined by their purposes.
 Those included in these financial statements are private-purpose trust funds, which are used to report trust arrangements in which principal and income benefit individuals and other private or governmental organizations.
 The fiduciary funds and accounts included within this financial report are classified as follows:

-Fund Name Type NJBEST Administrative Fund Private Purpose Trust Fund Direct Loan Servicing Fund Private Purpose Trust Fund NJCLASS Life of Loan Servicing Reserve Fund Private Purpose Trust Fund
+Fund Name Туре NJBEST Administrative Fund Private Purpose Trust Fund NJCLASS Life of Loan Servicing Reserve Fund Private Purpose Trust Fund